NAVIGATION

 Questions or trouble signing up for this class?
 Email ceramics@tcmaker.org.

-The skills acquired in this course will serve as the hand-building foundation on which you may take more advanced classes and/or learn in open studio time.
+The skills acquired in this class will the the foundation on which you can keep building with more advanced classes and/or open studio time.

 Come ready to get messy.
 Wear clothes you don't mind getting dirty; don't worry about clay on your clothes - it washes right off!
 Most importantly, come ready to have fun!